AleBros/xamarin-docs.it-it/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0083" />

-### <a name="mt0083-asm-only-bitcode-is-not-supported-on-watchos-use-either---bitcodemarker-or---bitcodefull"></a>MT0083: Bitcode Asm-only non è supportata in watchOS.
+### <a name="mt0083-asm-only-bitcode-is-not-supported-on-watchos-use-either---bitcodemarker-or---bitcodefull"></a>MT0083: Bitcode ASM-only non è supportata in watchOS.
 Usare entrambi bitcode:: marcatore o: bitcode: completo.

 <a name="MT0084" />